 Since most people don’t have oil wells or coal mines in their backyards, divestment is a way to let a lot of people in on the climate fight, because they have a link to a pension fund, mutual fund, endowment or other pot of money.
 When we began the divestment campaign, our immediate goal was, as we put it, to “take away the social license” of Big Oil.

 So long as we’re using fossil fuels to get around and to keep our homes warm and toasty, there’ll be an oil sector to get it done.
-More and more, divestment looks like an alluring but futile diversion from the work of actually destroying demand for fossil fuels.
+Stripped of its movement-building, divestment is a fruitless diversion from the hard work of actually destroying demand for fossil fuels.